ZennerIoT/element-parsers/README.md

 ###  NKE Watteco Multiparser (In Progress)

+* 2025-12-05: Support of payload with multiple power descriptors
 * 2024-04-17: Initial implementation of Clusters
 * 2024-03-25: Initial implementation Triphas'o
 * 2024-03-19: Progress